Police Department Brenham Texas

 POLICE CORRUPTION

-Police corruption is the abuse of police authority for personal or financial gain, ranging from minor favors to systemic criminal behavior.
+Police corruption is the abuse of authority for personal or financial gain, ranging from minor favors to systemic criminal behavior.
 It erodes public trust, undermines the rule of law, and can have devastating effects on individuals and communities

 Corruption can be categorized by the scale and nature of the misconduct: